 Commit messages are only made when currently together or speaking over the phone, and it will be enforced with mutual trust.

-What type of workflow will be used (feature branches?
-GitFlow/Git Actions?
-No branches?)
+What type of workflow will be used

 Workflow will be split up using branches by parts/sections of the project, i.e., development/production branches, Daria/Naomi branches, etc. which would eventually all go into a main/parent branch for the final product.
+It will start off working on basic web design then eventually work on up.

 3.2 CODE RULES